corda/corda/docs/source/generating-a-node.rst

 * The organisation field of the name also obeys the following constraints:

     * No double-spacing
-    * Does not contain the words "node" or "server"

         * This is to avoid right-to-left issues, debugging issues when we can't pronounce names over the phone, and character confusability attacks